OSGeo/OSGeoLive-doc/en/quickstart/virtualization_quickstart.rst

  * You can save your work within the VM
  * You can install additional software

-* Response speed of a VM is typically the same as the host machine, and much faster than running from the DVD.

 * By copying the whole vmdk (virtual machine disk file) to some backup media, you have a full system backup including all software, configurations, and data files.
 Maintaining a "snapshot" on remote media like this insures quick recovery of your full system in case of hardware failure.

 System Requirements
 --------------------------------------------------------------------------------
-Most fairly recent computers can run a virtual machine within the host system.
-Here are the basic hardware requirements for installing the OSGeo Live system as a VM.

 * RAM: 2 GB at least.
 The Xubuntu system runs well with 1 GB of RAM, and you'll need to keep at least the same amount of memory for your host system.
 So a total of 2 GB will be needed for smooth operation.
 * Spare Hard Disk Space: The virtual disk file (vmdk) from:  `live.osgeo.org <http://live.osgeo.org/en/download.html>`_  unzips to almost 10 GB.
 And you'll want more space to allow some room to work on the virtual machine.
 So 20 GB is a good recommendation.
-* CPU: A processor which supports "Virtualization Technology".
+* CPU: Any CPU will do, but a processor which supports "Virtualization Technology" will be faster.
 You can check your computer CPU `here <http://www.intel.com/support/processors/sb/cs-030729.htm>`_

 Most machines produced in the last 4-5 years will meet these requirements.

 Howto
 --------------------------------------------------------------------------------